void-ppc/void-ppc-docs/INSTALL.md

 As of 2019-03-30, there is no installation media provided, but it's possible to install the system manually without great difficulties.

+Also, only `ppc64le` glibc systems are currently properly supported.
+The `musl` targets don't have a lot of packages built (only `base-system` plus a few extras, which should be a fully bootable system, but command-line only).
+Big endian kernels are not confirmed to work on all hardware yet.

 ## Preparation

 You will need the following: